ShankShanon/ShankShanon/README.md

 ### Hi there 👋,  I'm Shank
 ####  Web Developer from a Non-CSE background.

 Programming and coding is my passion.
 I love to code and hunt problems whenever I get a chance in my life.
-It is quite adventurous for me to fuel my passion by standing from a BusinessDisciplineSubject.
+It is quite adventurous for me to fuel my passion by standing from a BusinessDisciplineGraduate.

 Skills: HTML5 | CSS3 | Bootstrap | JavaScript | Wordpress